AntonRize/WILL/relativistic-foundations.md

 That’s the source of the mysterious “2” in our key equation.
 It’s not an arbitrary fudge factor — it’s pure geometry.

-*(Note: This factor of 2 comes from our circle-vs-sphere analogy — a heuristic topological bridge.
+*(Note: The relation $ \kappa^2 = 2\beta^2 $ holds if and only if the system under study is energetically closed.
+This factor of 2 comes from our circle-vs-sphere analogy — a heuristic topological bridge for simplicity.
 In WILL Geometry’s formalism, the same factor arises naturally from the <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr> rules.)*

 ---